 Join us to learn about what’s involved with the training process, the application process, and being a Nightline listener!
-We encourage students from all four undergraduate schools to attend and apply!
-If you have any questions or concerns, you can message us on Facebook or email us at firstname.lastname@example.org.
+If you have any questions or concerns, you can message us on Facebook or email us at [email protected].
 You can also like us on Facebook and follow us on Instagram to see updates about getting involved with training.
 Hope to see lots of you there!

 I’m interested in becoming a Nightline Peer Listener.
 How can I get involved?

-We’re glad you asked.
-The first step is to attend an Information Session, offered at the beginning of each semester.
+The first step is to attend an Information Session, offered at the beginning of each semester (see above for more information).
 At this session, you will gain detailed information about our required semester-long training and certification process.
-Please check back for Information Session dates, offered only at the beginning of each semester.
-After the Information Sessions, we will post an application and then hold interviews to select our training class, which generally begins by the third week of each semester.
-If you have more questions about getting involved with Nightline, please contact our directors at email@example.com or through our Facebook page.
+After the Information Sessions, we will send out an application and then hold group interviews to select our training class, which generally begins by the third week of each semester.
+If you have more questions about getting involved with Nightline, please contact our directors at [email protected] or through our Facebook page.

 Why should I consider joining Nightline?